 Alice M. Welch

 Carol B. Caro Carol B. Caro of Brookline was appointed to the Board by Governor Deval Patrick in 2008.
+She was reappointed to a five-year term in 2013.
 Commissioner Caro has extensive experience with libraries including positions as the Executive Director of the Minuteman Library Network as well as Head of the Library Systems Department and Automation Librarian at Boston College.
 Her information technology skills have made her an asset to numerous committees and organizations such as NOTIS Users Group where she served four years as Chair of OPAC Training and the Boston Library Consortium where she chaired the Information Technology Committee.
 She has also served two years as the Secretary of the Massachusetts Library Association in addition to volunteering with the Friends of the Public Library of Brookline.
 A graduate of Albertus Magnus College in Connecticut, Commissioner Caro has an MLS from Columbia University School of Library Service as well as an MPA from Northeastern University.